 What Are Nutrition Services?

-Because our dietitians collaborate closely with the outpatient medical teams, including participation with the Complex Care Clinic, Feeding Clinic, Craniofacial Clinic, Neuromuscular Clinic, GI clinic, and Ketogenic Diet Clinic they have extensive knowledge of medical and nutrition conditions that may be considered “rare” in other settings.
+Because our dietitians collaborate closely with the outpatient medical teams, including participation with the Complex Care Clinic, Feeding Clinic, Craniofacial Clinic, Neuromuscular Clinic, GI Clinic and Ketogenic Diet Clinic, they have extensive knowledge of medical and nutrition conditions that may be considered “rare” in other settings.
 We also see patients independently if they have been seen by a medical provider within the Gillette organization.

 A registered dietitian is available on every inpatient care unit at Gillette Children’s.
 We participate in interdisciplinary rounds with the inpatient care team each morning.
 If your child requires a nutrition assessment and evaluation during their inpatient stay, the dietitian will consult with you and the medical team to develop a nutrition care plan and provide nutrition education as needed.
-We work closely with Regions Food and Nutrition Services to help provide meals and tube feedings that meet your unique nutrition needs.
+We work closely with Regions Food and Nutrition Services to help provide meals and tube feedings that meet your child's specific needs.

 Conditions We Treat

 We treat a variety of nutrition and feeding-related conditions, including but not limited to: